Tired-Biscuit/artebot/README.md

 crontab -e
 ```

-And add the following line at the end:
+And add the following line at the end (note: replace with absolute path to repo, e.g. use pwd):

 ```
-* 6 * * * /home/paul/Documents/artebot/cron/auto_update.sh
+* 6 * * * cd /path/to/repo/ && ./cron/auto_update.sh
 ```